 - 1. Increasing Tree Canopy

 - 2. Enhancing Habitat and Promoting Biodiversity

 - 3. Greening, Enlarging and Enhancing Public Open Space

 - 4. Greening the Five Town Centres

 - 5. Greening New Development

 - 6. Greening the Community

-For each of these objectives Greening Plan 2014 identified relevant targets and actions.
-Appendix 1 provides an overview of how the City has performed in delivering on these objectives, targets and actions to date.
+For each of these objectives the Greening Plan identified relevant targets and actions.
+The following pages provide an overview of how the City has performed in delivering on these objectives, targets and actions to date.